By Anthony Tanner, CFA

 Please note that nothing in this content should be construed as an offer to sell or the solicitation of an offer to purchase an interest in any security or separate account.
 Nothing is intended to be, and you should not consider anything to be direct investment, accounting, tax or legal advice to any one investor.
 Consult with an accountant or attorney regarding individual accounting, tax or legal advice.
 No advice may be rendered, unless a client service agreement is in place.

-All information has been obtained from the following sources: BOARD OF GOVERNORS OF THE FEDERAL RESERVE SYSTEM, VANGUARD.
+All information has been obtained from the following sources: CREDIT SUISSE.
 Each source is believed to be reliable, but its accuracy is not guaranteed.
 There is no representation or warranty as to the current accuracy, reliability or completeness of, nor liability for, decisions based on such information and it should not be relied on as such.